akira80kv/DSR-Hitless-Guide/README.md

 ---

-by Akira80kv
+by Akira80kv, Huge thanks to Carlo and other runners for clearing up info & giving suggestions!

 Inspired by Carlo’s guide:

 https://youtu.be/XRFt49_IMg8?si=E2o1Aj-Mktjk_tpH

-# Important Stuff
+# Useful Tech

-- When running, most of the time you should be holding block, changes hitbox, prevents you from jumping, etc
+- When running, holding block will fasten the sprint start up animation.
+It also changes the hitbox of your player and will sometimes make you get hit!
+Use it carefully :)
-- Every time when falling, you should switch right hand weapons mid air, and quickly press your dodge button twice (second time hold) to cancel the fall animation when you hit the floor.
+- Every time when falling, switching weapons mid air, and quickly pressing your dodge button once cancels the fall animation when you hit the floor!

 ## Tools